Saturday, December 28, 2024

 I'm just back from 6 days' holiday in New Plymouth.
 I so love walking the Coastal Walkway.
 It's completely concrete, and part of it is directly opposite the city.
 On the walk, one comes across bicycles, skaters, walkers, dawdlers, scooters, mobile scooters, joggers, families, mothers with prams.
 Last week, I even came across an oldie on a walker.
 She was on the track for about half-an-hour.

 I stayed at the Devon Hotel, in the city, with the most fantastic nightly buffet that the locals adore.
 And I can swear by the fish and chips from Room Service (plus... no tipping).
-And across the road is a zig-zag path that leads you - in about 5 minutes - past a river to the Coastal Walkway.
+And across the road is a zig-zag path that leads you - in about 5 minutes - past a stream to the Coastal Walkway.

 There is a croquet green at the bottom of the zig-zag.
 I stopped to sort out my sunhat and my sunblock.